linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/31 Credit Risk.md

 # Box 2: Amherst Holdings

 In 2009, a Texas-based brokerage, Amherst Holdings, sold credit default swaps on a mortgage-backed security based on subprime mortgages.
-According to the Wall Street Journal (Zuckerman et al., 2009), the underlying mortgages, which were widely expected to default, had a face value of  $29 million and a market value of substantially less.
+According to the Wall Street Journal (Zuckerman et al., 2009), the underlying mortgages, which were widely expected to default, had a face value of  \$29 million and a market value of substantially less.
 Banks including J.P.
-Morgan Chase, Royal Bank of Scotland, and Bank of America bought$ 130 million in CDS on the mortgage-backed securities, paying as much as $0.90 per $1 of bond face value.
+Morgan Chase, Royal Bank of Scotland, and Bank of America bought\$ 130 million in CDS on the mortgage-backed securities, paying as much as $0.90 per $1 of bond face value.

 After selling the CDS, Amherst bought the underlying bonds and paid them off in full.
 The result was that the bonds did not default and the CDS contracts were worthless.
 The Journal article noted, "Banks are questioning whether Amherst set them up by selling credit-default swaps and then rendering them worthless."